-After snorkeling, it's great to have some snorkeling fish guides, to figure out what you saw!
-We own a variety of snorkel fish guides, for the Pacific and the Caribbean, that help us identify the wonderful marine life we find when on our snorkeling trips.
+After snorkeling, it’s great to have some snorkeling fish guides, to figure out what you saw.
+We own a variety of fish guides, for the Caribbean and the Pacific, that help us identify the wonderful marine life we find when on our snorkeling trips.

 Probably the best guides available are by Paul Humann and Ned DeLoach.
 Their Reef Set series has been the standard for fish identification for many years.
 If you are avid about the underwater world like us, do yourself a favor and buy their full Reef Set.
-This boxed set of hardback books includes, Reef Fish, Reef Creatures & Reef Corals.
-This set is focused on Florida, Caribbean & Bahamas.
+This boxed set of hardback books includes, Reef Fish, Reef Creatures, and Reef Corals.
+This set is focused on Florida, Caribbean and Bahamas.

 At the same time we bought the Reef Set above we also got their hardback book Reef Fish Identification – Tropical Pacific – for help with Hawaii fishes and for when we explore more of the Pacific Islands.

 We don’t yet own the hardback book Reef Creature Identification – Tropical Pacific, but it seems like a great option if you are interested in identifying Pacific creatures you come across too.

 For Hawaii specifically, you can’t go wrong with John P. Hoover’s Hawaii’s Fishes: A Guide for Snorkelers and Divers.

 Another good option for Hawaii is John E. Randall’s Shore Fishes of Hawaii.

 Have fun learning about those beautiful fish and corals!
 And don’t miss the creature feature every month in our newsletter.